90N45-d3v/dBmonster/README.md

 ## Working on...
 - Capture signal strength data for offline graphs
-- Generate graphs from normal wireshark.pcapng file
+- Generate graphs from normal PCAP file (On it right now)
 - Generate multiple graphs in one coordinate system
+- PCAP File Analytics - Analyse PCAP files for captured devices, classify them and calculate the average signal strength

 ### Additional information
 - If the tracked WiFi device is out of range or doesn't send any packets, the graph stops plotting till there is new data.
 So don't panic ;)